appscode/blog/content/post/kubedb-v2023.12.11/index.md

 ```
 sysctl -w vm.max_map_count=262144
 ```
 From this release KubeDB ensures that all database pods will be running as non-root user.
-But, a single init container runs as root in privileged mode to increase `vm.max_map_count` in kernelsettings.
+But, a single init container runs as root in privileged mode to increase `vm.max_map_count` in kernel settings.
+We call this `sysctl-init` container.
 We are continuing with that as default.
 However, If it is not possible to run a container as root and in privileged mode it is advisable to set `.spec.kernelSettings.disableDefaults` to `true` prior to apply Elasticsearch custom resource.
 In this case you pre-setup `vm.max_map_count` value for your kubernetes nodes.
 You can also use kubedb `prepare-cluster` helm chart to do this easily.

 ```
 helm upgrade -i prepare-cluster appscode/prepare-cluster -n kube-system --create-namespace \